EtherealCrusaders/KBO.FXC/README.md

 ```

 ### Setting up the msbuild task
-1. Download the KBOFXCTask.zip from releases.
+1. Download the KBOFXCTask.zip from Releases.
 2. Extract into any directory in your mod, maybe in an Assets/Effects/Compiler folder.
 3. Add to your mod's .csproj:
 	```xml